jsiegenthaler/sendmailx/README.md

 A simple API to control the sendmail command with http GET requests, useful for integration with Apple HomeKit

 # Background
-The Apple HomeKit hub has problems executing the automation step "Run Script over SSH", and I needed a workaround to send an email via my raspberry pi.
+The Apple HomeKit hub has problems executing the automation step "Run Script over SSH", and I needed a workaround to send an email from any HomeKit accessory via my raspberry pi.

 I have sendmail installed and configured on my raspberry pi, and I created this sendmail extension to easily send a simple email from a http GET command, which can be called from any HomeKit automation.